 The United States Adopted Names (USAN) Council’s goal is to provide meaningful designations for compounds, enhancing prescribing and patient safety.
 Excessive stem creation diminishes the usefulness of the system.
 The council strives to use existing stems whenever possible.
-The burden of proof falls on the applicant to show it is warranted for a new stem to be assigned.
-In the opinion of the council, a new stem may be coined if substantial data shows a substance is unique and cannot fit existing nomenclature.
+The burden of proof falls on the applicant to show assignment of a new stem is warranted.
+In the opinion of the council, a new stem may be selected if substantial data shows a substance is unique and cannot fit existing nomenclature.

-USAN appropriately incorporates this established class stem system.
+USAN appropriately incorporates existing stems in the names of new compounds receiving a new USAN.
 By doing so, similar compounds maintain a common "family" name that provides immediate recognition.

-The following document contains the new USAN stems that received official approval at the January 2019 USAN Council meeting:
+The following document contains new USAN stems that received official approval at recent USAN Council meetings: Newly approved in December 2023 (PDF).